Jubilant FoodWorks: India

-The first Domino's Pizza in India opened in New Delhi in 1996.
+The first Domino's Pizza in India opened in New Delhi in January 1996.
 India surpassed the United Kingdom to become Domino's second-largest market in December 2014, behind the United States.
-Domino's Pizza operates 1,495 stores across 322 Indian cities as on 31 December 2021.
+Domino's Pizza operates 1,995 stores across 421 Indian cities as of September 2024.

-Domino's began accepting online orders in 2011, and online orders accounted for approximately 18-20% of total sales as of December 2013.
+Domino's began accepting online orders in 2011, and online orders accounted for approximately 18-20% of total sales by December 2013.
 On 19 March 2014, the 700th Domino's Pizza outlet was opened at HUDA City Centre metro station in Sector-29, Gurugram, Haryana.
 The company opened 47 new restaurants between January–March 2014 and 150 outlets in the 2013–2014 financial year.
 Domino's opened its 1000th outlet at Unity One Mall, Janakpuri, Delhi in January 2016.

 In May 2016, the Centre for Science and Environment (CSE) reported that Domino's pizza bread was laced with toxins and carcinogens such as potassium bromate and potassium iodate.
 Potassium bromate is a category 2B carcinogen, meaning it can cause cancer.
 Potassium bromate was banned in India in June 2016.
 In 2017, a customer in Delhi claimed to have found live bugs in Domino's Pizza seasoning sachets.
 A video of the same went viral.
 This prompted Domino's to stop giving seasoning sachets for some time.
 When they restarted, they changed the packing from transparent to opaque.

 Bangladesh

-Jubilant Golden Harvest Ltd., a wholly-owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Bangladesh.
+Jubilant Golden Harvest Ltd., a wholly owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Bangladesh.
 Jubilant Golden Harvest Ltd. was established in early 2019 with Jubilant holding a 51% stake, and Bangladeshi company Golden Harvest Group holding the remaining 49%.
 The first Domino's Pizza outlet opened in Dhaka in February 2019.
 In September 2021, Jubilant FoodWorks exercised its first call option to acquire an additional 39% stake in the joint venture taking its ownership to 90%.
 On 22 March 2022, the company stated that it would exercise its second call option to acquire the remaining 10% stake.
 Jubilant FoodWorks announced that it had taken complete control of the joint venture in May 2022.
 The cost of the two call options to acquire the 49% stake was BD.
 One share in Jubilant Golden Harvest remains with a company nominee in order to comply with Bangladeshi regulations.

-There are currently 13 Domino's Pizza outlets in Bangladesh.
+There are currently 44 Domino's Pizza outlets in Bangladesh.

 Sri Lanka

 Jubilant FoodWorks Lanka Pvt.
-Limited, a wholly-owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Sri Lanka.
+Limited, a wholly owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Sri Lanka.
 The first Domino's outlet opened in Colombo in February 2011.
 There were 23 Domino's Pizza outlets in Sri Lanka as of December 2017.